Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsubsection{Human Activity Recognition}

 Computing systems can monitor, evaluate, and assist people daily by recording their behaviors, making activity recognition essential \cite{Yongsen2019}.
-Wireless signal fluctuations, influenced by static and moving objects and human actions, can detect activities such as presence, proximity, falls, sleep, breathing, and more.
+Wireless signal fluctuations, influenced by static and moving objects and human actions, can be used to detect activities such as presence, proximity, falls, sleep, breathing, and more.
 These capabilities have significant applications in healthcare and transportation \cite{Yongsen2019}.
-For instance, detecting a driver's blink rate with high-resolution sensors can help identify drowsy driving, enhancing road safety.
-Additionally, integrating sensing capabilities into commercial wireless devices like Wi-Fi can identify occupant behaviors, creating innovative, human-centric environments \cite{Yongsen2019}.
+For instance, measuring a driver's blink rate with high-resolution sensors can help detect drowsy driving, thereby enhancing road safety.
+Additionally, integrating sensing capabilities into commercial wireless devices, such as Wi-Fi, can identify occupant behaviors, thereby creating innovative, human-centric environments \cite{Yongsen2019}.